IOT-DSA/dslink-dart-cast/README.md

-# Chromecast DSLink
+# Google Cast DSLink

-A DSLink for Chromecast.
+A DSLink for Google Cast.

 ## Usage